-After graduating I commenced my career at Allens, where I am currently completing my second graduate rotation in Technology, Media, and Telecommunications, following a rotation in Commercial Litigation.
-While at UNSW, I was actively involved in negotiation and mediation competitions, which sparked my passion for solving complex commercial problems and using creativity and business insight to deliver pragmatic, commercially sound legal solutions.
+After graduating, I commenced my career at Allens where I am currently completing my second graduate rotation in Technology, Media, and Telecommunications, following a rotation in Commercial Litigation.
+During my time at UNSW, I was actively involved in the law school’s negotiation and mediation competitions.
+These experiences sparked my passion for solving complex commercial problems and using creativity and business insight to deliver pragmatic, commercially sound legal solutions.
 Combined with my broader interest in international business, this motivated me to pursue a career in commercial law, where I can work with diverse clients and industries navigating evolving commercial challenges.

 One of the biggest challenges I have faced in commercial law is the lack of diversity, particularly at senior levels.
 While my firm has taken meaningful steps to foster inclusion, such as providing halal food, prayer spaces, and hosting culturally inclusive events, these initiatives often address surface-level diversity rather than the deeper structural inequities that persist.